rur/good/README.md

 The `good scaffold` command outputs files for a web server in the sub package of a Go project.
-Pages are added to the site using the `good page` command, which has a starter template feature help to speed up development.
+Pages are added to the site using the `good page` command, which has a starter template feature to help speed-up development.

-This is a general purpose setup that is particularly useful for apps that have under-the-hood integrations like admin tools and service controls.
+The scaffold is a general purpose web setup that is particularly useful for apps with under-the-hood integrations like admin tools and service consoles.

 ### CLI Overview